sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/deployment/deployment.md

 * `:project`, the `xxx` should be replaced with the name of the project.
 * `:repository`, the `xxx` should be replaced with the url of the git-repo.

 Remark: when choosing a name for the project, please don't use generic names
 as: site, app, ... as it makes no sense when there are multiple projects for that client.

-### app/config/staging.rb
+### deployments/stages/staging.rb

 In the is file you can configure which branch should be deployed on the staging-server.
 By default this is the staging-branch

 * `:branch`, if needed you can replace `staging` with your branch.

 Remark: when you change this, make sure you notify other people, as when they deploy and are not working on your branch your changes will be lost.
 Also make sure that you change it back before creating a Pull Request.

-### production.rb
+### deployments/stages/production.rb

 In the is file you can configure production specific items.
 In most cases the server-layout will be different from the staging-server, so there is somewhat more to configure.

 The default production.rb is inspired on the Hostbots-server-layout.

 * `set :host`, replace `xxx` with the hostname/ip of the server.
 * `set :user`, replace `xxx` with the ssh-username.
 * `set :domain`, replace `xxx` with the final domain of the application, without http(s)://.
 * `set :deploy_to`, you can alter this if you need to deploy the application in a specific directory.